zjsunzone/Docs/en-us/basics/installation/[English]-Windows-MV-Installation-Instructions.md

 ### Binary package based Installation
 1. Create `PlatON` working directory `%PLATON%`
 2. Download the dependency package from [here](https://download.platon.network/0.5/platon-mpclib-windows-x86_x64-0.5.0.zip) and extract it to `%PLATON%\mpclib`
-3. Download the `PlatON` binary package with privacy and verifiable contracts from [here](https://download.platon.network/0.5/platon-windows-x86_64-0.5.0-with-mv.zip) and extract it.
-To the working directory `%PLATON%`
+3. Download the `PlatON` binary package with privacy and verifiable contracts from [here](https://download.platon.network/0.5/platon-windows-x86_64-0.5.0-with-mv.zip) and extract it to the working directory `%PLATON%`

 The extracted files should be as following: